Battle of Kagul: Background

 The Russian empress Catherine II ordered the invasion of Moldavia and Wallachia, both of which were under Ottoman suzerainty, in September 1769 as a response to the Ottoman sultan Mustafa III's declaration of war against Russia the previous year.
 Leading the invasion endeavor was Field Marshal Pyotr Rumyantsev.
 Although the Ottoman forces, joined by Crimean Tatars' forces from the east, had greater numerical superiority over the Russian forces, it was evident that they were buckling under the speed and shock of the Russian invasion, retreating after suffering losses from battles and sieges while their fortresses were falling one by one.
 The Ottoman sultan did not expect such a calamity to happen, but this shocked the Grand Vizier Ivazzade Halil Pasha even more that he had lost oversight of the overall situation in the theater and thus let the initiative pass to the enemy for the time being.
-To make matters worse, after the battle at Larga, the Ottomans and Crimean Tatars retreated in two different and distant directions which made assistance to each other for the next battle nearly impossible: the Tatars retreated to the direction of Izmail and Kilia, while the Ottomans retreated towards the village of Frumoasa, now called Cahul, near the Kagul River.
+To make matters worse, after the battle at Larga, the Ottomans and Crimean Tatars retreated in two different and distant directions which made assistance to each other for the next battle nearly impossible: the Tatars retreated in the direction of Izmail and Kilia, while the Ottomans retreated towards the village of Frumoasa, now called Cahul, near the Kagul River.
 The Turkish troops, positioned on the heights of the Cahul River's left bank in a fortified camp east of the village of Vulcănești, were preparing to launch a frontal attack on the Russian army.

-Despite losing the engagement at Larga and the fact that nearly all of Wallachia and Bessarabia was in Russian hands, Ivazzade Halil Pasha believed that retaking the initiative from the Russians was still possible.
+Despite losing the engagement at Larga and the fact that nearly all of Wallachia and Bessarabia was now in Russian hands, Ivazzade Halil Pasha believed that retaking the initiative from the Russians was still possible.
 It only helped convince him such when the Crimean khan Qaplan II Giray sent him Russian prisoners whom the Ottomans thoroughly interrogated.
 The Grand Vizier found out that the smaller Russian army was nearing the end of its campaign capability, with its food supplies and ammunition stocks nearing depletion.
 It was then he decided that he had to order a grand counterattack against the Russian force forcing its way across the riverine region of southeastern Moldavia.
 At that end, the Grand Vizier rushed back to the Ottoman capital Constantinople to discuss matters with the Sultan and other Ottoman commanders involved, thus starting an emergency council of war which lasted several days.
 After some time in preparation and deliberation, the Grand Vizier returned to the theater and managed to reinforce his army, which had been gravely depleted after several crushing battlefield defeats.
-He gathered a sizeable army consisting of 150,000 men-at-arms gathered from all parts of the empire at his disposal by mid-July, many of whom were ferried by 300 ships from across the Danube River.
+He gathered a sizeable army, estimated at between 100,000 to 150,000 men gathered from all parts of the empire at his disposal by mid-July, gathering them in an area between Braila and Isaccea.